 Integrating the school into the community is an important strategic objective for the success of the school.
-In the long term the new school aims to be part of the wider general and Jewish community in Leeds and surrounding areas.
+In the long term the new school aims to be part of the wider general and Jewish community in Leeds and surrounding areas

-Pubic Benefit
+Public Benefit

 The provision of a secondary school in Leeds providing a Jewish ethos education provides significant public benefit to the local community.
 Currently families who want a Jewish ethos based secondary education have to send their children to Manchester each day.
 Children spend approximately a year of their school lives travelling.
 Releasing children from long days and dangerous travelling over the Pennines every school day is a positive benefit for the Leeds and wider West and North Yorkshire communities.
 In the longer term when the school achieves its strategic objectives there will be environmental benefits from fewer bus journeys to Manchester.
+The school is now also attracting pupils from beyond the Leeds Jewish communities.
+From September 2014 the school will have pupils from Jewish, Sikh, Christian and Muslim backgrounds with pupils coming from four different primary schools.
+A significant number of our pupils face additional challenges (both educational and socio-economic).